 What Phyllis is doing is amusing herself with the remark about the hat.
 If a man has recently met a woman and would like to see her some more, he may pretend to leave something behind at her home.
 We don’t wear hats so much any more, but an umbrella is a good substitute.
 Then the man can call her up the next day and say, “Did I leave my umbrella over at your place yesterday?”
 When she says that he did, he can then ask if it would be all right to drop by and pick it up.
 With a little luck, one thing will lead to another.
 Phyllis is alluding to that ruse by making believe she has his hat and is using it as an excuse to see him.
 In so doing, she is essentially saying, “We both know why I’m here.”

+All right, back to the movie.
 Suspecting that Mr. Dietrichson was murdered, Keyes realizes it would be easier to murder him before he got on the train, which is what happened, rather than kill him on the train.
-That means that Phyllis must have had a male accomplice to pretend to be her husband.
-He starts having her house watched.
+That means that Phyllis must have had a male accomplice pretend to be her husband.
+Keyes starts having her house watched.
 As a result, Walter and Phyllis have to stop seeing each other until the investigation is over.
 Phyllis’s stepdaughter, Lola, had a boyfriend, Nino Zachetti, but they broke up, and soon he and Phyllis start having an affair.
 Keyes concludes that Nino is the accomplice in the murder and calls off the surveillance.
 He tells Walter he is going to reject the claim, daring her to take it to court.

 The prudent thing for her to do is to just sue the insurance company.
 If she wins, she can give Walter his cut and all will be well.
 If she does suspect Walter wants to kill her, then she should simply refuse to let him come over to her house.
 After all, he is not going to gun her down on Main Street.
 Therefore, it makes no sense for her to shoot Walter.

 Now let us look at it from Walter’s point of view.
-By this point, Walter has obviously given up on getting his share of the money, because she cannot very well collect and split with him if she is dead.
+By this point, Walter has obviously given up on getting his share of the money, because she cannot very well collect and split with him after he kills her.
 So, what does he hope to gain by killing Phyllis?
 All Keyes knows is that Phyllis has been seeing Nino, which means she has been having an affair with a younger man.
 Big deal.
-He says he has investigated Nino’s movements on the night of the murder, and they cannot be accounted for.
+Keyes says he has investigated Nino’s movements on the night of the murder, and they cannot be accounted for.
 We later find out from Lola that he broke a date with her the night of the murder, claiming he was home sick.
-But that is not exactly evidence that he committed a murder.
-In any event, we know that Nino did not do it, so he is not likely to get tripped up in a cross examination in court, as Keyes seems to think.
+But that is not exactly evidence that will convict a man of murder.
+In any event, we know that Nino did not do it, so he is not going to get tripped up in a cross examination in court, as Keyes seems to think.
 With nothing more to go on, Keyes has little chance of successfully denying Phyllis’s claim in court, and it certainly would not be enough for the police to reopen the case.
 Walter should just continue to stay away from Phyllis.
-Whether she wins her case or not, and if she does, whether she splits the money with him or not, there is no point in killing her.
+Whether she wins her case, and if she does, whether she splits the money with him, there is no point in killing her.
 And there is always the chance that she might win and pay him off anyway.

-But let us assume that beyond all reason, Walter is afraid that enough would come out in the civil suit that would lead the police to reopen the investigation into the death of Phyllis’s husband, and make them to suspect not Nino, but Walter.
+But let us assume that beyond all reason, Walter is afraid that enough would come out in the civil suit that would lead the police to reopen the investigation into the death of Phyllis’s husband, and make them suspect not Nino, but Walter.
 In that case, Walter should simply turn in his resignation at the insurance company and go to Mexico for a while.
-If Phyllis’s lawsuit does not lead to a new police investigation in which he becomes a suspect, he can always return to the United States later; if it does lead to a new investigation and he does become a suspect, he can continue to hide out in Mexico.
+If Phyllis’s lawsuit does not lead to a new police investigation in which he becomes a suspect, he can always return to the United States later; if it does lead to a new investigation, and he does become a suspect, he can continue to hide out in Mexico.
 But his killing her will definitely cause the police to investigate.
 Walter’s plan is that Nino will be blamed for Phyllis’s murder.
 But Nino might have an alibi for that night.
 As it turns out, Nino was coming to see Phyllis just as Walter was leaving the house, but Walter could not know Nino was going to do that.
 Walter tells Phyllis, just before he kills her, that he knows Nino will be coming to see her in fifteen minutes with the cops right behind him, because it has been all set up.
 Now, how would he know that?
+And set up for what?
+If they plan on arresting him, they should just go to his apartment.
 Furthermore, Nino would have no motive for murdering her.
 If anything, the police might end up suspecting Walter.
-Therefore, it makes no sense for Walter to murder Phyllis.
+Therefore, it makes no sense for Walter to kill Phyllis.